clarsonhideta/CCodeRev/06-C Pointers/README.md

 2. `lea rax, [rbp+var_C]` loads the address of `var_C` into `RAX`.
 3. Then `mov [rbp+var_8], rax`, stores the address in `var_8`.
 `lea` has key role in dereferencing and pointer handling.

+# Passing Arguments to Functions by Reference
+There are two ways to pass arguments to a function:
+1. pass-by-value
+2. pass-by-reference
+However all arguments in C are passed by value.
+Functions often require the capability to modify variables in the caller or receive a pointer to a large data object to avoid the overhead of receiving the object by value (which incurs the time and memory overheads of making a copy of the object).
+Pass-by-reference also can be used to enable a function to "return" multiple values to its caller by modifying variables in the caller.